react-navigation/react-navigation/packages/react-navigation/docs/api/navigators/TabNavigator.md

 Several options get passed to the underlying router to modify navigation logic:

-- `initialTab` - The routeName for the initial tab route when first loading
+- `initialRouteName` - The routeName for the initial tab route when first loading
 - `order` - Array of routeNames which defines the order of the tabs
 - `paths` - Provide a mapping of routeName to path config, which overrides the paths set in the routeConfigs.
 - `backBehavior` - Should the back button cause a tab switch to the initial tab?
-If yes, set to `initialTab`, otherwise `none`.
-Defaults to `initialTab` behavior.
+If yes, set to `initialRoute`, otherwise `none`.
+Defaults to `initialRoute` behavior.

 ### `tabBarOptions` for `TabBarBottom` (default tab bar on iOS)